Christmas Closure

 • target provision specifically to meet local needs and aspirations.

-Local Authorities should involve children and young people with SEN and disabilities and their parents and service providers im developing and reviewing the Local Offer.
+Local authorities should involve children and young people with SEN and disabilities and their parents and service providers in developing and reviewing the Local Offer.

 Schedule 2 Special Educational Needs and Disability Regulations 2014 provides a common framework for the Local Offer.